Relationship of Peter Mandelson and Jeffrey Epstein: Opposition leaders and backbenchers

-Scottish First Minister John Swinney called the sacking of Mandelson "not surprising" and questioned Starmer's judgement.
-When speaking to journalists, Swinney said that in light of the new information that had come out about Mandelson's links to Epstein, the dismissal was "not at all surprised by it".
+Scottish First Minister John Swinney questioned Starmer's judgement.
+When speaking to journalists, Swinney said that in light of the new information that had come out about Mandelson's links to Epstein, the dismissal was "not surprising".
 Swinney criticised Starmer for appointing Mandelson as ambassador in the first place, suggesting the Prime Minister "should have looked a bit more carefully at his decision".
 Swinney warned that the Mandelson row, along with other internal UK government issues, could risk derailing efforts to secure a better US trade deal for Scotch whisky.
-He called this a "very real risk" and claimed the UK government was "completely distracted".
+He called this a "very real risk" and said the UK government was "completely distracted".

-Swinney had held meetings with Trump about whisky tariffs just before Mandelson's sacking.
-He insisted that the UK government's trade negotiators were still pursuing the deal and that he would ensure it had "full UK government impetus".
-The SNP highlighted the scandal as evidence of Scotland's "diplomatic disadvantage" within the UK, noting that unlike countries of similar size, such as Ireland, Scotland lacks a full foreign office.
+Swinney had held meetings with Trump about whisky tariffs just before Mandelson's dismissal.
+He said that the UK government's trade negotiators were still pursuing the deal and that he would ensure it had "full UK government impetus".
+The SNP highlighted the scandal as evidence of Scotland's "diplomatic disadvantage" within the UK, stating that unlike countries of similar size, such as Ireland, Scotland lacks a full foreign office.
 The scandal broke while Swinney was in Washington D.C., where he had a breakfast meeting with Mandelson at the British embassy to discuss the whisky tariff issue.
 This was part of a wider visit to lobby on behalf of the Scottish whisky industry ahead of a US state visit.
 This proximity to the unfolding scandal placed Swinney in a unique position to comment on it.

-Former Labour MP and cabinet minister and current UK special envoy for women and girls, Harriet Harman, who has previously described herself as a detractor of Mandelson, stated on Beth Rigby's podcast Electoral Dysfunction that his failure to resign was "shameful".
+Harriet Harman, a former Labour MP and cabinet minister and current UK special envoy for women and girls who has previously described herself as a detractor of Mandelson, stated on Beth Rigby's podcast Electoral Dysfunction that his failure to resign was "shameful".
 She argued that Mandelson should have known the gravity of his relationship with Epstein and stepped down in the "national interest" rather than being forced to leave.
-She described his appointment as UK ambassador to the US as a "horrible, awful episode" and expressed disbelief that Mandelson would send messages of "love and support" to a convicted sex offender, particularly as she serves as the UK's special envoy for women and girls.
-She publicly sided with Starmer's decision to sack Mandelson, saying, "it was right that Keir Starmer sacked him".
+She described his appointment as ambassador to the US as a "horrible, awful episode" and expressed disbelief that Mandelson would send messages of "love and support" to a convicted sex offender, particularly as she serves as the UK's special envoy for women and girls.
+She publicly sided with Starmer's decision to dismiss Mandelson, stating, "it was right that Keir Starmer sacked him".